 But the course is accredited by the British Association of Counsellors & Psychotherapists.
 This means that I’ve been learning the official stuff that you learn as a trainee therapist.

 Every week we role-play being a client and then being a counsellor.
 It’s been super-interesting.
 Here’s my summary of what I’ve learned so far in therapy.

 There is something magical about talking to another person

 Whilst The Escape Artist is capable of being

-gobby loud and assertive when the situation demands, I’m an introvert at heart.
+gobby loud when the situation demands, I’m an introvert at heart.
 Introversion can be a super-power to the extent that it makes you less likely to blindly follow the herd.
 Financial independence is built on conscious choices..and that often means zigging when everyone else is zagging.
 That comes more naturally to introverts.

 But introversion can be a trap.
 If you can’t reach out and open up to other people in the real world, you are missing out on so much.